 Full path to the folder that stores a set of rotated log files recorded during machine execution.
-The most recent log file is named VBox.log.1 and so on (up to VBox.log.3 in the current version).
+The most recent log file is named VBox.log, the previous log file is named VBox.log.1 and so on (up to VBox.log.3 in the current version).

-5.81.1.57 currentSnapshot (read-only)
+6.135.1.45 currentSnapshot (read-only)